-We present Adjusted EBITDA and Normalized Free Cash Flow because we consider them important supplemental measures of our performance and believe they are frequently used by securities analysts, investors and other interested parties in the evaluation of our results.
-Management uses these non-GAAP financial measures to further understand its "core operating performance."
-We believe our "core operating performance" is helpful in understanding our ongoing performance in the ordinary course of operations.
-We believe that providing Adjusted EBITDA and Normalized Free Cash Flow, to investors, in addition to corresponding income statement and cash flow statement measures, affords investors the benefit of viewing our performance using the same financial metrics that the management team uses in making many key decisions and understanding how the core business and its results of operations has performed.
-We further believe that providing this information allows our investors greater transparency and a better understanding of our core financial performance.
+In addition to disclosing financial results prepared in accordance with generally accepted accounting principles in the United States ("GAAP"), we also present "Adjusted EBITDA," which is a non-GAAP performance measure, to provide an understanding of operational performance because we consider it an important supplemental measure of our performance and believe it is frequently used by securities analysts, investors and other interested parties in the evaluation of our results.
+We also believe that identifying the impact of certain items as adjustments provides more transparency and comparability across periods.
+Management uses Adjusted EBITDA to further understand our "core operating performance" and believes our "core operating performance" is helpful in understanding our ongoing performance in the ordinary course of operations.
+We believe that providing Adjusted EBITDA to investors, in addition to corresponding income statement measures, affords investors the benefit of viewing our performance using the same financial metrics that the management team uses in making many key decisions and understanding how the core business and its results of operations has performed.